nhsengland/it-standards/Services/service-procurement.md

 ## IP, definitions, documentation of Data, interfaces, API's, data schema's, etc. BELONGS TO THE CROWN, not the vendor or supplier

-In keeping with other standards and aligned to public spending, the intellectual property, definitions and documentation for all service data, interface and API definitions, data schema's.
+In keeping with other standards and aligned to public spending, the intellectual property, definitions and documentation for all service data, interface and API definitions, and data schema's belongs to the Crown.

+Intellectual property for services provided on behalf of NHS England may belong to the Crown or to the supplier depending on which may make best use of the IP on behalf of the UK public.

-The data belongs to the Crown as do any backups.
+Any data belongs to the Crown as do any backups.

 This is to ensure that, upon service exit, sufficient knowledge is retained and that a new service can be created without significant disruption to users and interfaces.